Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Discussion and conclusions

 The minor discrepancies observed in the total energy values presented in Table~\ref{tab:CCvsCI} (on the order of 10$^{-3}$ to 10$^{-4}$ a.u.) can be primarily attributed to the use of the density fitting approximation, also referred to as the resolution-of-identity (RI) method, employed by \texttt{BAGEL} for the calculation of interelectron integrals.
 The implementation of this approximation is driven by the objective of reducing the computational costs associated with large molecular systems.
 However, it may introduce numerical inaccuracies of a minor nature.
 Along with that, the relativistic effects incorporated in the RelFCI treatment within \texttt{BAGEL} are considered negligible at the current level of experimental precision for the systems under investigation.

 In addition, the permanent dipole moments of the heteronuclear HeH$^+$ and LiH compounds were calculated.
 The results are shown in Figs.~\ref{fig:11} and \ref{fig:15}, respectively.
 To verify our calculations of the PDMs obtained by the combined \texttt{GQCP}+\texttt{PySCF} approach, we compared them with those calculated using the \texttt{ChronusQ} package at the SCF level.
 As shown in Table~\ref{tab:pdm_comparison}, excellent agreement is achieved within the self-consistent field method.
 However, the third column in Table~\ref{tab:pdm_comparison} clearly demonstrates the need to consider GIAOs in this type of calculation.
-It should be noted that correlation methods for GIAOs are currently unavailable in \texttt{ChronusQ}.
-Furthermore, the current version of \texttt{BAGEL} does not support density matrices in calculations involving GIAOs, which are essential for calculating PDMs.
+It should be noted that correlation methods for GIAOs are also available in \texttt{ChronusQ} at DFT (density functional theory) and configuration interaction methods, see \cite{Sun2024, Tang2024}.
+Conversely, the current version of \texttt{BAGEL} does not support density matrices in calculations involving GIAOs, which are crucial for calculating PDMs.
 Analogous to the calculation of the PDMs, the dependence of the transition dipole moment between the ground and first excited singlet states on the internuclear distance in the H$_2$ and HeH$^+$ molecules was also determined, see Figs.~\ref{fig:6} and \ref{fig:10}, respectively.

 This study has led to several important conclusions, particularly on the potential curves and properties of light diatomic molecules.
 First, as expected, the most energetically preferred state of the molecule relates to the parallel field orientation, with zero angle between the magnetic field direction and the molecular axis, see Fig.~\ref{fig:1}.
 Second, in the calculation of molecular states, and in particular the ground state, it turns out to be principled to use the gauge origin including atomic orbitals.
 This is especially true in strong fields where the use of perturbation theory is inappropriate.
 The method of coupled clusters adapted to GIAOs instead of typical Gaussian orbitals leads to the correct dissociation energy for perpendicular field orientation, see Fig.~\ref{fig:3}.
 For parallel field orientation, the corresponding phase factors of the wave functions are zero and the dissociation limit can be reached using net Gaussians and the ordinary CC approach.
 Finally, the PECs, PDMs and TDMs at finite magnetic fields obtained in this work are crucial for calculating cross sections of various reactions and for understanding the formation of molecules near astrophysical objects with strong magnetic fields.
 Furthermore, this knowledge allows the identification of spectra in a manner similar to the field-free case \cite{Zygelman1989, Zygelman1998}.